France

 in France

-In France, obtaining the state diploma of Psychomotrician requires completing a full-time three-year degree at one of the following institutes, recognized by the Health Ministry.
+In France, obtaining the state diploma of Psychomotor therapist requires completing a full-time three-year degree at one of the following institutes, recognized by the French State.

 N.B.
 Some institutes offer a work-study program.